 This MD&A contains "forward looking statements" that reflect the Company's current expectations and projections about its future results.
-When used in this MD&A, forward looking statements can be identified use "may", the of words such as or by such "will", "intend", "believe", "estimate", "consider", "expect", "anticipate", and "objective" and similar expressions or variations of such words.
+When used in this MD&A, forward looking statements can be identified bv the use of words such as "may", or by such words as "will", "intend", "believe", "estimate", "consider", "expect", "anticipate", and "objective" and similar expressions or variations of such words.
 Forward looking statements are, by their nature, not guarantees of the Company's future operational or financial performance, and are subject to risks and uncertainties and other factors that could cause the Company's actual results, performance, prospects or opportunities to differ materially from those expressed in, or implied by, these forward looking statements.
 No representation or warranty is intended with respect to anticipated future results, or that estimates or projections will be sustained.